nickych/nickych/README.md

 Full-Stack Web Developer || Network Engineer
 -----------------------

-Am a skilled Full-Stack Web Developer with 3 years of work experience in designing, developing and maintaining web application
+Am a skilled Full-Stack Web Developer And a Network Engineer

 * 🌍  I'm based in Zambia
 * 🖥️  See my portfolio at [Mr Chibz](http://chibz.netlify.app/)